metabase/metabase/docs/questions/query-builder/expressions/now.md

 `now` might not actually be _now_ (in your local time) if you don't live in the same timezone as your Metabase [report time zone](../../../configuring-metabase/settings.md#report-timezone).

 If you need to compare `now` to a column in a different time zone, use [convertTimezone](./converttimezone.md) to shift both columns into the same time zone.
-For example, to compare `now` in UTC with **Deadline** in UTC:
+For example:

 ```
 convertTimezone(now, 'UTC', <report timezone>) >= convertTimezone([Deadline], 'UTC', <source time zone>)